omkarkaul/invoice-generator/README.md

 ## TODO:

-- [ ] Add pagination support (at the moment a maximum of 35 products are supported, producing one page)
+- [x] Add pagination support (at the moment a maximum of 10 products are supported, producing one page)
 - [ ] Deploy on AWS with Beanstalk & EC2